juliariec/juliariec.com/src/pages/bookshelf/the-four-hour-workweek.md

 Question to ask about what to do — what would excite me?

-Pareto’s Law can be summarized as follows: 80% of the outputs result from 20% of the inputs.
+Pareto's Law can be summarized as follows: 80% of the outputs result from 20% of the inputs.

 _Less is Not Laziness_